 String inverters are currently the most cost-effective inverter option available.
 Another advantage is that the string inverter can be placed in the shade, protecting from the weather and heat.
 String inverters work efficiently when solar panels are on a single plane without shading.
 For example, if you have 20 solar panels, a solar installation company will install the solar panels in 2 strings of 10 modules.
 The solar panels are connected in series, and for home solar, the series of solar panels can reach up to 600 volts DC.

-When a solar energy system is designed using a string inverter, the solar panels are connected in a line that moves the electrical current to a central inverter.
+When a solar energy system is designed using a string inverter, the solar panels are connected in a line.
+This line moves the electrical current to a central inverter.
 These connected solar panels are known as a “string array.”
 Solar panels on a solar string array are like a string of holiday lights.
 When using a string inverter, if one solar panel fails, the entire string of solar panels is impacted.
-A drop in your solar system’s performance can also happen if a solar panel output drops – due to shade, a passing cloud, or some other unavoidable factor.
+A drop in your solar system’s performance can also happen if a solar panel output drops.
+This output drop can occur due to shade, a passing cloud, or some other unavoidable factor.
 Your solar energy system’s performance levels down to match the lowest-performing module.

 Many homeowners in California find that a string inverter works for their home’s electricity needs.
 The string inverter usually comes with a ten (10) year manufacturer warranty, and, typically, using string inverters is a less costly way to install a solar energy system.

 Microinverters have been around since the mid-90s but only recently gained popularity in the solar industry.
 Unlike the string inverter, with the microinverters, there is an inverter mounted at every panel.
-Microinverters are rapidly gaining popularity, particularly in the United States residential solar market.
-Microinverters tend to be the most expensive option, but they have some unique advantages.
+Solar Microinverters are rapidly gaining popularity, particularly in the United States residential solar market.
+Typically, microinverters are a more expensive option, but they have some unique advantages.
 Microinverters convert the DC electricity at the panel level with no need for a separate inverter.

 The most significant benefit of Enphase Microinverters is the ease of scalability and upgrade-ability.
 Since every solar panel and microinverter act independently from the other, you can add to your system as your energy depends on change over the years.